nkostin4/deploy-arch/README.md

 ## What does this script do?

-This is a bootstrapping script that is meant to be run after a minimal installation of Arch Linux.
+This is a bootstrapping script that is meant to be run after installing Arch Linux.